B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 In-House vs. Agency Podcast Cost Curves

 Producing a podcast in-house can reduce direct costs and provide flexibility, but it also places the full burden of planning, production, editing, and promotion on your team.
-This often means diverting skilled staff from other strategic priorities.
+This means diverting skilled staff from other strategic priorities.

 Hiring a podcast consultant can help in-house teams avoid costly mistakes and improve efficiency without committing to the full expense of an agency.